untangled-web/untangled-cookbook/recipes/lists/README.md

    ...  :onClick #(transact! this '[(a/f)]) ...)
 ```

-The former is does an unfortunate thing: it breaks component reasoning.
+The former does an unfortunate thing: it breaks component reasoning.
 You have to think about the parent in order to write the child.
 This
 couples that child to a specific parent, and harms code reuse and
 local reasoning (the parent code mentions the child, but not vice-versa).